glukosseth/gitbook_creeptah/cosmos/usefull_for_cosmos/monitoring/readme.md

 ![un1](https://user-images.githubusercontent.com/108256873/177755485-69c968bf-93d3-419d-afef-7f240354daf8.png)

-# Monitor UnUniFi validator node with Grafana and Telegraf
+# Monitoring validator node with Grafana and Telegraf
-In this guide, we’re going to look at how to Monitor an UnUniFi validator node with Grafana and Telegraf.
+In this guide, we’re going to look at how to Monitor an validator node with Grafana and Telegraf.

 Telegraf is an agent written in Go for collecting performance metrics from the system it’s running on and the services running on that system.
 The collected metrics are output to InfluxDB or other supported data stores.
 From InfluxDB, you should be able to visualize trends and systems performance using tools like Grafana.